wp-plugins/wp-embed-facebook/readme.txt

 * Show like buttons on embedded Facebook pages and photos

 = How to use it =
-Put on a single and separate line the Facebook link.
+Put on a single and separate line the Facebook URL.

 **[Demo](http://saliuitl.org/en/wp-embed-facebook)**